-NASHVILLE, Tennessee — The co-sponsor of a Senate proposal to create a school voucher program in Tennessee said Monday that lawmakers will try again to pass the measure in the next legislative session — despite failures in the last three.
+NASHVILLE, Tennessee — A leading advocacy group for the creation of a school voucher program in Tennessee says it will renew efforts to pass a proposal in the next legislative session, despite failures in the past three.

-The proposal, or "opportunity scholarship," would let parents move a child from a failing public school in Tennessee to a private school with funding from the state.
+The proposed "opportunity scholarship" would let parents move a child from a failing public school to a private school with funding from the state.

-Republican Sen. Brian Kelsey of Germantown told reporters on Monday following a Senate Education Committee hearing on vouchers that he's optimistic the Legislature starting in January could be the one to finally pass a school voucher proposal.
+Earlier this month, Republican Sen. Brian Kelsey of Germantown told reporters following a Senate Education Committee hearing on vouchers that he's optimistic the Legislature starting in January could be the one to finally pass a school voucher proposal.

-He said one reason is that the chairman of the House Education Subcommittee where the companion bill got stuck in the last session is also a co-sponsor of the legislation he's supporting.
+He said one reason is that the new chairman of the House finance subcommittee where the companion bill got stuck in the last session is also a co-sponsor of the legislation he's supporting.

 "I've had positive conversations with members of the House," Kelsey said.
 "I think the House simply needs a chance to vote on this."

-Kelsey didn't discuss details of the proposal, but he said it's similar to one that passed the Senate earlier this year, and that has the support of Republican Gov. Bill Haslam.
+Kelsey didn't discuss details of the proposal, but he said it's similar to one that passed the Senate earlier this year.

 Opponents of vouchers say the money should be used to improve public schools.